useEffect vs. Class Lifecycle Methods: Modern React Patterns

 componentDidUpdate(prevProps) {

-// Manually check if the userId prop has changed
+// Manually check if userId changed

 if (this.props.userId !== prevProps.userId) {